noxdafox/pebble/doc/index.rst

 Callbacks
 +++++++++

-Callbacks are run in separate threads, therefore any shared state must be protected accordingly.
+Callbacks are run in the parent process in separate threads, therefore any shared state must be protected accordingly.

 Processes
 +++++++++